You may be surprised to discover, this blog has nothing to do with AI.

 A Story Of Misdirection

 Since the beginning, consumers have been lied to.

 Made to believe the internet is free, when in reality, it’s not.

 They’re actually paying for it with their data, unknowingly.

-This data is taken without permission, to serve ads they didn’t choose to see, and monetize content perceived as free.
+This data is taken without permission, and without the use of a consent management platform, to serve ads they didn’t choose to see, and monetize content perceived as free.
 Consumers are the product of the internet.

 Brands and publishers have become the accidental perpetrators in this piece, led to believe there are no viable alternatives when it comes to advertising online.

 And it’s not hard to understand why.